 Limitations and Future Work

-The findings obtained here were from a small manually curated dataset of audio, text and video tweets and may be specific to the dataset used(Cappella et al., 2015).
+The findings obtained here were from a small manually curated dataset of audio, text and video tweets and may be specific to the dataset used; thus, our findings are speculations prior to more complex evaluations (Cappella et al., 2015).
 The generalizability of our findings to larger datasets of audio tweets and to the content in other audio media platforms is therefore an important area of further research.
 Similarly, this work explored only a few potential determinants of user engagement in audio tweets; in particular, further work can look at the impact of personal characteristics such as information efficacy or confidence in whether or not a user decides to engage with a tweet (Warner et al., 2012).
+Although we found significant differences in engagement between audio and text tweets, such differences may have been attributable to parameters that varied in our dataset, which could be clarified by a future experiment that controls for such parameters to present “fairer” comparisons.
 Audio and visual media are also not exclusive options, since radio stations can use Instagram or visualizations for community building, for instance (Berry, 2013; Ferguson & Greer, 2018); additional work can look at how different media types are used in tandem for community building.
-The qualitative analysis could also benefit from a more in-depth look at the impact of specific events related to audio tweets (i.e., beyond their introduction), such as how an especially popular audio tweet may impact society (cf. (O’Kelly, 2014)), or from additional analysis about how a specific community such as that formed by a podcast engages users (Pavelko & Myrick, 2020).
+The qualitative analysis could also benefit from a more in-depth look at longitudinal impact beyond the introduction of audio tweets, such as the transition to “X” and resulting functionality or direction changes or how an especially popular audio tweet may impact society (cf. (O’Kelly, 2014)), from additional analysis about how a specific community such as that formed by a podcast engages users (Pavelko & Myrick, 2020) or from addressing the influence of gender and other voice features in the perception of audio content.
+Although the current work speculates on what content topics are engaging for audio tweets, future work exploring actual audio tweets about less popular topics such as current events may reveal insights about how to support the development of audio on those topics too.

 The accuracy of perceiving a user’s intentions through social media may also be impacted by media format.
 Past work suggests that people may not accurately perceive social media users’ intentions when reading their social media posts as text (Brady et al., 2023) but did not explore whether the accuracy of people’s perceptions may be improved through audio or video formats.
 People who listened to a disagreeing political viewpoint gave higher humanization ratings than people who read text of the same viewpoint (Schroeder et al., 2017) – suggesting that voice may be more conducive to social understanding or connection than text.
-The potential for audio media to improve intention perception may be an interesting area for future research.
+The potential for audio media to improve intention perception may be an interesting area for future research, perhaps with a dataset that controls for topic using propensity score matching.

 Acknowledgments